How to Create a Memorable Business Name to Stand Out in a Sea of Freelancers

 It’s never too late to create a business name—even if you’ve been freelancing for years.
 If you’re just starting out in freelancing, having a business name will help you succeed faster.

-Here are 11 steps to creating a memorable business name, which is part of your freelance brand.
+Combine AI and your human touch to create a memorable business name, which is part of your freelance brand.
+Here are 10 steps to a memorable business name.

 1. Take Your Time